 - The date since the BC/DR plan was last tested

-- Percentage of systems, processes, or applications that met RPO RTO objectives
+- Count of systems, processes, or applications that met RPO RTO objectives

-- Percentage of job descriptions that highlight each employee’s responsibility to protect the organization’s assets
+- Job descriptions that highlight each employee’s responsibility to protect the organization’s assets

-- Percentage of employees who have had a thorough background check, including investigation of previous criminal activity
+- employees who have had a thorough background check, including investigation of previous criminal activity

-- Percentage of employees who have attended minimum annual security awareness training and passed an assessment that demonstrates retention of core concepts
+- Count of employees who has attended minimum annual security awareness training and passed an assessment that demonstrates retention of core concepts

 Incident Response and Remediation